-90. Plaintiff has sincere religious beliefs against vaccinating her child A.G., beliefs which are substantially burdened by the CVL and Defendants' enforcement of the CVL.

-91. For religious reasons, A.G. has never received any of the mandated vaccines on the CVL's schedule.

-92. Plaintiff is a Christian and has been for decades.

-93. Plaintiff possesses multiple religious objections to vaccinating A.G., based on her Christian beliefs, including the following four examples.

-94. First, Ms. Guzman maintains profound religious objections to the vaccines' use of aborted fetal cells.
-As a Christian, Plaintiff has maintained objections to abortion going back to at least her teenage years in the 1990s.
+- 99. Plaintiff Guzman has sincere religious beliefs against vaccinating her child A.G., beliefs which are substantially burdened by the CVL and Defendants' enforcement of the CVL. - 100.
+For religious reasons, A.G. has never received any of the mandated vaccines on the CVL's schedule. - 101.
+Plaintiff Guzman is a Christian and has been for decades. - 102.
+Plaintiff Guzman possesses multiple religious objections to vaccinating A.G., based on her Christian beliefs, including the following four examples. - aborted fetal cells.
+As a Christian, Plaintiff Guzman has maintained objections to abortion going back to at least her teenage years in the 1990s.
 Her religious objections further solidified when she was working as a neo-natal ICU nurse in the early 2000s.
-In the 2008 timeframe, Plaintiff treated a newborn child who had serious medical conditions, rendering the newborn incompatible with life.
-The family was advised that child would likely not make it through delivery, and would not live if delivered and were therefore advised of the benefits of terminating the child's life pre-birth.
+In the 2008 timeframe, Plaintiff Guzman treated a newborn child who had serious medical conditions, rendering the newborn incompatible with life.
+The family was advised that child would likely not make it through delivery, and would not live if delivered and were therefore advised of the benefits of terminating the child's life prebirth.
 The family, however, decided to keep the child because of their religious beliefs against abortion.
 The child was born alive, and Ms. Guzman observed as the family spent precious time with the baby girl, which would not have occurred had they listened to the medical advice to terminate the pregnancy.
-This profound experience, and others like it, cemented Ms. Guzman's religious objections to the practice of abortion.

-95. Plaintiff learned that vaccines required under the CVL were designed and developed through use of aborted children's body parts.
-As a Christian who sincerely believes that the Bible prohibits abortion, Plaintiff views this prohibition to include declining any injection of a substance into her child that was made from the use of aborted children.
+This profound experience, and others like it, cemented Ms. Guzman's religious objections to the practice of abortion. - 104.
+Plaintiff Guzman learned that vaccines required under the CVL were designed and developed through use of aborted children's body parts.
+As a Christian who sincerely believes that the Bible prohibits abortion, Plaintiff Guzman views this prohibition to include declining any injection of a substance into her child that was made from the use of aborted children.
 She sincerely believes that the taking of an unborn life is tantamount to murder, and to be connected to that sin through vaccinating A.G. with vaccines, including but not limited to those that contain aborted fetal tissue from children whose lives were ended to advance medical research, would entail profound and potentially eternal consequences.

-96. Religious objections, like Plaintiff's, to vaccination based on fetal cell involvement in the development and production of vaccines on the CVL's childhood schedule are not attenuated or foundationless religious objections.
-Abortion and fetal cell research in the development of childhood vaccines is well-documented.

-97. For example, in just one study, over seventy-five normally developing babies were aborted, and while keeping the fetuses alive for harvesting their body parts, had nearly every body part chopped up into little cubes to culture viruses on, including their tongues, livers, intestines, pituitary glands, kidneys, and hearts.
-See attached as Exhibit 9 from the Wistar Institute of Anatomy and Biology, Cytological Virological and Chromosomal Studies of Cell Strains from Aborted Human Fetuses (May 1966) (detailing aborted pre-born and normally developing children in support of vaccination research and development).
+- 105. Religious objections, like Plaintiff Guzman's, to vaccination based on fetal cell involvement in the development and production of vaccines on the CVL's childhood schedule are not attenuated or foundationless religious objections.
+Abortion and fetal cell research in the development of childhood vaccines is well-documented. - aborted, and while keeping the fetuses alive for harvesting their body parts, had nearly every body part chopped up into little cubes to culture viruses on, including their tongues, livers, intestines, pituitary glands, kidneys, and hearts.
+See attached as Exhibit 9 from the Wistar Institute of Anatomy and Biology, Cytological Virological and Chromosomal Studies of Cell Strains from Aborted Human Fetuses (May 1966) (detailing aborted pre-born and normally developing children in support of vaccination research and development). - 107.
+In sworn testimony, Dr. Stanley Plotkin-who is commonly referred to as the "Godfather" of vaccines, and one of the lead researchers on the aforementioned study-candidly admitted he worked with the chopped-up pituitary glands, kidneys, spleens, and hearts of seventy-six healthy, normally developing babies, whose tissue needed to remain alive to be used to culture viruses, whose mutilated bodies were utilized in furtherance of his research.
+See attached as

-98. In sworn testimony, Dr. Stanley Plotkin-who is commonly referred to as the "Godfather" of vaccines, and one of the lead researchers on the aforementioned study-candidly admitted he worked with the chopped-up pituitary glands, kidneys, spleens, and hearts of seventy-six healthy, normally developing babies, whose tissue needed to remain alive to be used to culture viruses, whose mutilated bodies were utilized in furtherance of his research.
-See attached as Exhibit 10 a true and correct copy of excerpts of the Deposition of Stanley Plotkin, Jan.
-11, 2018, at pdf pp. 9-12 of 17.21
+Exhibit 10 a true and correct copy of excerpts of the Deposition of Stanley Plotkin, Jan.
+11, 2018, at pdf pp. 9-12 of 17.22